OpenMDAO/POEMs/POEM_039.md

 First, there's no guarantee that return returns a variable, it may directly return the result of a calculation.
 Secondly, functions may have multiple return statements.
 FuncComp should use the final return in the outermost-scope to determine the number of return values from the function.
-The output name should be as follows:
+The output name should be via the following rules of precedence:

 * the variable names returned, if it's possible to determine them
 * `output` for a single unnamed return value